 - Cruising-turn the GPS Speed, GPS Heading, Depth, and GPS Position data bar on or off.
-Select Data Bar Setup to configure the data shown on the screen. - Navigation-turn the Distance to Destination, Arrival, Off Course, and Bearing data bar on or off.
-Select Auto to turn on the navigation data bar whenever you are navigating to a destination.
-Select Data Bar Setup to choose different data to show on the cruising data bar. - Fishing-turn the Depth, Water Temperature, and Water Speed data bar on or off. - Fuel-turn the Fuel Rate, Remaining Fuel, Range, and Fuel Economy data bar on or off.
+Select Data Bar Setup to configure the position of the data on the screen. - Navigation-turn the Distance to Destination, Arrival, Off Course, and Bearing data bar on or off.
+Select Auto to turn on the Navigation data bar whenever you are navigating to a destination.
+Select Data Bar Setup to choose different data to show on the cruising data bar.

-- Sailing-turn the Water Speed, Wind Speed, Wind Angle, and Wind Velocity Made Good (VMG) data bar on or off.
-Select Wind to toggle between True and Apparent wind speed and wind angle. - XM Audio-displays an XM audio bar at the bottom of the screen if XM audio is available. - Compass Tape-displayed at the top of the screen to provide the current heading, and an indicator that shows the bearing to the desired course appears while navigating.
+- Fishing-turn the Depth, Water Temperature, and Water Speed data bar on or off (available when using an "s" series unit with a transducer attached, or a "non-s" series unit with a Garmin IntelliducerTM attached). - Fuel-(available only when your chartplotter is connected to a device capable of measuring fuel level, fuel flow, or both) turn the Fuel Rate, Remaining Fuel, Range, and Fuel Economy data bar on or off. - Sailing- (available only when your chartplotter is connected to a wind sensor) turn the Water Speed, Wind Speed, Wind Angle, and Wind Velocity Made Good (VMG) data bar on or off.
+Select Wind to toggle between True and Apparent wind speed and wind angle. - XM Audio-displays an XM audio bar at the bottom of the screen if XM audio is available (page 76). - Compass Tape-displayed at the top of the screen to provide the current heading.
+An indicator that shows the bearing to the desired course appears while navigating.